Find Affordable College Courses

 Lubbock, TX

-Out-of-state tuition fees for undergraduate students at Texas Tech are $24,121 per year.
+The average tuition and fees for an out-of-state undergraduate student at Texas Tech are $24,121 a year.

 Read More…

 You’ll join some of the best and brightest minds around you if you attend The University of Texas Rio Grande Valley.
 The school came in at #4 on this year’s Best Value Physics Bachelor’s Degree Schools in the Southwest Region list.
-UT Rio Grande Valley is a very large public school located in the midsize city of Edinburg.
+UT Rio Grande Valley is a fairly large public school located in the city of Edinburg.

 Full Physics at The University of Texas Rio Grande Valley Report